Barry Neufeld

-Barry Neufeld was a school trustee in Chilliwack, BC.
-Neufeld was elected in December 1993 with his first term ending in December 2008.
-He was re-elected in December 2011.
-Neufeld has been criticized for making bigoted and discriminatory remarks towards the LGBTQ+ community, and in May 2020, he was accused of disparaging the Chief Public Health Officer of Canada Dr. Theresa Tam.
+Barry Neufeld is a former school trustee from Chilliwack, BC.
+Neufeld was first elected in December 1993 and held office until December 2008.
+He was elected again in December 2011 and held office until October 2022.
+Neufeld has been criticized for making bigoted and discriminatory remarks towards the LGBTQ+ community, and in May 2020, he was accused of disparaging the Chief Public Health Officer of Canada, Dr. Theresa Tam.

-Neufeld first made headlines in 2017 for comparing gender transitioning to child abuse.
+Neufeld made headlines in 2017 for comparing gender transitioning to child abuse.
 His comments attracted widespread media attention, a court filing by the Canadian Union of Public Employees, and a vocal exchange with political and human rights defender Morgane Oger.